 $ cd ~/docker-zulip $ docker compose stop

-Open the docker-compose.yml
+Open the docker-compose.yml file for editing.

 $ nano docker-compose.yml